If you are considering upgrading your mobile or buying a new smartphone – here are the don’t and hyped features you need to consider.

 But is there a real benefit?
 Or is it all Hype?

-Let’s look at some of the new trends in mobiles that manufacturers are leveraging to create the hype and also I will try to segregate the true benefits from the fluff.
+Let’s look at some of the new trends in mobiles that manufacturers are leveraging to create the hype, and also, I will try to segregate the true benefits from the fluff.

-Endless Netflix Binging and gaming sessions are the last things, we need, to stay ahead of the curve.
+Endless Netflix Binging and gaming sessions are the last things we need to stay ahead of the curve.

-5G – Should You buy a 5G phone right now?
+1. 5G – Should You buy a 5G phone right now?

 So why are these brands selling you a 5G phone when you can’t even use 5G?
 Ask them!

-90 Hz, 120 Hz, 144 Hz, and 240 Hz Displays
+2. High Refresh Rate – 120 Hz, 144 Hz Displays

-Higher Megapixel Cameras – 48 MP, 64 MP, 108 MP, 200 MP
+3. Higher Megapixel Cameras – 48 MP, 64 MP, 108 MP, 200 MP

-There are several phones with 48 MP/64 MP /108 MP cameras.
+Several phones have 48 MP/64 MP /108 MP cameras.

 Most of these cameras use pixel binning to join 4 pixels and process the image to a smaller size as the final output.

-A 48 MP camera renders a 12 MP image, a 64 MP camera offers a 16 MP image.
+A 48 MP camera renders a 12 MP image, and a 64 MP camera offers a 16 MP image.

 Larger the MP, better the camera is a myth.

 Even professional cameras from Sony and Nikon has a 20 MP or a 24 MP resolution.
-The actual image quality depends on the sensor size, post-processing, image signal processor, lens quality, color accuracy, dynamic range, and several other factors.
+The image quality depends on the sensor size, post-processing, image signal processor, lens quality, color accuracy, dynamic range, and several other factors.

-Even if my phone has a 48 MP camera, all of my photos are captured at 12 MP resolution to save space.
+Even if my phone has a 48 MP camera, all my photos are captured at 12 MP resolution to save space.
 There is hardly any impact on picture quality.

 Another new trend – 8K videos.
 I still don’t shoot too many 4K videos as they take too much storage space.

-More Cameras = Better Photography = Wrong
+4. More Cameras = Better Photography = Wrong

 Most phones will have a 48 MP main camera, 8 MP ultra-wide, 2 MP depth, and 2 MP macro camera.